Green economy

 Share

-The European Union is studying the application of an import tax on a series of products from countries with low standards in the control of their greenhouse gas emissions.
+The European Union is considering applying an import tax on a range of products from countries with low standards for controlling greenhouse gas emissions.
 The initiative is part of a series of measures to be discussed in July that seek to align the eurozone economy with stricter emission reduction targets for 2030.
-The tax would affect imports of products such as steel, cement and aluminum, which require high energy consumption in their manufacturing processes.
-The levy would be based on the carbon costs faced by European producers.
-The proposal would require importers of these products to purchase special certificates linked to the EU Emissions Trading System.
-The measure would come into force after a three-year transition period.
+The tax would affect imports of products such as steel, cement, and aluminum, which require high energy consumption in their manufacturing processes.
+The tax would be based on the carbon emission costs faced by European producers.
+The proposal aims to require importers of these products to purchase special certificates linked to the EU Emissions Trading System.
+The measure would take effect after a three-year transition period.